Cost of LivingUpdated May 2026

 Is the Hawaii state average different from Honolulu's?

-Hawaii's state average for rent prices is $3,657, which is lower than Honolulu's average of $4,349.
-This means Honolulu is on the pricier side even within its own state.
+Hawaii's state average for rent prices is $1,971, which is actually higher than Honolulu's $1,823.
+Honolulu is one of the more affordable cities within Hawaii for this category.

 ← All costs in HonoluluRent Prices in all cities →All Cost of LivingHawaii overviewCan I afford Honolulu?Living alone in HonoluluSalary needed in HonoluluCheaper alternatives to Honolulu